I Mission Statement

 VIII Board Bylaws

 IX Internal Control and Financial Accountability

 X. Middletown Library Laptop Policy

 The mission of the Middletown Fall Creek Township Public Library is to maintain and improve the quality of life for all citizens of our community by providing resources that enhance and contribute to individual knowledge, enlightenment, and enjoyment in the most efficient manner possible.
 We especially recognize our responsibility to serve as a place for children to discover the joy of reading and the value of libraries.

 The general library goals of the Middletown Fall Creek Township Public Library shall be:

 To serve all residents of the community and the surrounding region.

-To acquire and make available to all residents of the above area such books, periodicals, pamphlets, and other services as will address their needs to a) become well informed, b) locate answers to important questions, c) cultivate the imagination and creative expression, d) develop skills for career and vocational advancement, and e) enjoy leisure by means of reading and other media services.
+To acquire and make available to all residents of the above area such books, periodicals, and other library services as will address their needs to a) become well informed, b) locate answers to important questions, c) cultivate the imagination and creative expression, d) develop skills for career and vocational advancement, and e) enjoy leisure by means of reading and other media services.

 To acquire the means to provide the most frequently requested material locally and upon demand.